 - Women’s Business Enterprise Council Ohio River Valley (WBEC ORV)

 - City of Columbus ODI Minority and Female Business Enterprise Certification

 - Ohio Department of Administrative Services MBE/EDGE Certification

 Each of these agencies perform their own certifications, re-certifications, compliance on-site visits, and maintain a centralized database on their perspective websites of all certified companies which can be publicly accessed with limited basic information.

 Sharing the ODOT DBE Uniform Certification Process (UCP)

 DBE satisfies Section 26 of the Code of Federal Regulations for transportation authorities (49 CFR).
 In accordance with 49 CFR Section 26, COTA transitioned to the Unified Certification Program (UCP) for all federally funded projects, which synchronizes all DBE certifications with the Department of Transportation (DOT) for each state per the federal mandate.

-For more information about your individual DBE certification, visit ODOT online at the above link for details and forms.
+For more information about your individual DBE certification, visit ODOT online for details and forms.
 Or, contact ODOT directly at: